harishsamala99/Mobil/README.md

 # MOBIL Gas Station 🚗⛽

-**An interactive, high-performance web interface for a Mobil gas station, inspired by Formula 1 racing.**

 > A small React + Vite + TypeScript SPA providing a public site (fuel prices, services, station locator) and an Admin dashboard to manage fuel prices, inventory, and employees.

 ---